Preparing Your Regular Paper Proposal

 - Detailed outline of the proposed paper and its type of coverage (survey, review, tutorial).

 - Brief biography of authors to highlight their qualifications for writing the paper, including references to previously published material.

 - Background citations that extend beyond author's own work to demonstrate the appeal of the topic to a broad audience.

 When submitting, select “Regular paper proposal” under Manuscript Type, and select “Proceedings of the IEEE Editorial Office: Regular Issue” under Issue Entry Header.

-Regular Paper Proposal review takes approximately four to six weeks.
+Regular Paper Proposal review takes approximately eight weeks.
 If approved, authors will be invited to submit a full-length paper.
 Note that approval of the proposal does not imply acceptance of the subsequently submitted paper.